2021 SOCK SCHOOL DATES

 MASKS REQUIRED NO EXCEPTIONS, IF YOU DON’T WANT TO WEAR A MASK PLEASE DO NOT SIGN UP.

-THE FOLLOWING WAS WRITTEN IN SEPTEMBER OF 2020.
-I’ve just returned from Sock School.
-Jenny Deters and I drove to Valdosta, Georgia to teach our first ever remote Sock School.
-Due to Covid-19 we had to mask the whole time, but I didn’t mind because it was an opportunity to safely be with others of like minded intentions!
+Miss Jenny Deters started on this sock machine thing back in the 1990’s, she’s forgotten more than I will ever remember about sock machines.
+Her sock school is challenging and fun and I am really lucky to be along for the ride with her (Just kidding, we are both alpha so we have to take turns being sock school boss).
 So, I am going to describe to you what you learn at sock school.
 Miss Jenny has a curriculum and she is going to make darn sure you get your monies worth.
 If you are interested in attending sock school, here’s some of what you can expect.